saurvs/astro-rust/README.md

   // for higher accuracy in specifying the time of interest,
   // find the Julian Ephemeris day; this slightly differs from
-  // the Julian day by usually a few seconds, denoted as ΔT.
+  // the Julian day by ΔT, which is usually a few seconds. you
-  // you can get a reported value of that from the Astronomical
+  // can get a reported value of it from the Astronomical
-  // Almanac, or calculate it using a built-in function
+  // Almanac, or calculate it using the built-in function

   let delta_t = time::approx_delta_t(date.year, date.month); // a good one, actually